 Not willing to give up her claim on this man, Hera said in a conciliatory tone of voice,

 "Its what your soldiers call you isn't it?
 Surely your oldest friend can do the same?"

 Now it was Hutch Matterson's turn to laugh.
-He had a good laugh and it did travel into his eyes.
+He had a good solid laugh and it traveled all the way into his eyes.
 Hera saw it.
 She knew this is why she loved this man like a brother.
 He was her ideal male role model.

-Just as these two were about to continue their verbal sparing a new voice was interjected.
+Just as these two were about to continue their verbal sparing a new voice was interjected into the conversation.
 It was from a very attractive younger army officer.
 In a formal tone of voice it conveyed this message,

 "All the men have arrived sir!
 Any orders?'

 Groaning as the persona of Major Matterson now reappeared as Major Hutch Matterson answered,